Timberborn: Update 4

 The fourth major update to Timberborn was released on May 24, 2023.
 The update mainly focused on farming, adding seven new crops, Kohlrabis, Canolas, Cassavas, Corn, Eggplants, and Coffee Bushes, two new trees, the Mangrove and Oak, and five buildings.
 Update 4 also added new monuments.
 It added two buildings and updated two buildings.
 Like the two previous updates, Update 4 changed districts again, replacing the District Gate with the District Crossing.
 It added a new map as well.
 Additionally, it included balance changes, audio changes, visual changes, and bug fixes.

 Update 5 - Badwater

 The fifth major update to Timberborn, Badwater, was released on January 18, 2024.
-The update focused on the titular badwater, a new toxic substance spilling out of badwater sources that contaminates beavers, only curable with Antidote.
-When a badtide occurs, badwater replaces normal water.
+The update focused on the titular badwater, a new toxic substance spilling out of badwater sources that contaminates beavers, only curable with Antidote (Folktails) or Extract (Iron Teeth).
+When a badtide occurs, even a normal water source releases badwater.
 With badwater, many related buildings were added.
 To accommodate for the update, the irrigation system was reworked and all twelve maps were changed.
 As well as badwater, several new attractions and decorations were released in Update 5.
 Additionally, it included balance changes, visual changes, and bug fixes.